-It is worth noting that improvements in budgetary priorities alone cannot achieve the desired outcomes with respect to women's safety.
+It is worth noting that improvements in budgetary priorities alone cannot do the needful.
 Specific challenges across sectors need to be recognised and addressed through appropriately designed interventions backed by adequate budgetary outlays.
-Adoption of Gender Responsive Budgeting (GRB) by different agencies is important to achieve this objective.
-However, agencies like DUSIB, DTC and municipal corporations are yet to adopt the strategy.
+Adoption of Gender Responsive Budgeting (GRB) by different agencies is also important.
+However, agencies like DUSIB, DTC and municipal corporations are yet to adopt this.
 GNCTD has adopted GRB; however, its implementation needs to be substantive.